Twilio logo

 Recent status page incidents for WhatsApp

-We are currently experiencing low disruptions impacting message sending on Cloud API.
-This issue started around 10:00 AM +08 GMT.
+We are currently experiencing high disruptions impacting sending messages on Coexistence - Messaging.
+This issue started at 2:24PM on June 24th.
 Our engineering teams are investigating the issue.
-We will provide another update within the next 1 hour or sooner if additional information is available.
+We will provide another update within 1 hour or sooner if additional information is available.

 Pricing comparison